kiarafbickers/getbitcoinclarity.com/_posts/2020-05-16-bitcoin-public-private-keys.md

 <img src="/assets/img/blog/01-bitcoin-keys/bitcoin-privatekey-generation-mnemonic-recovery.png" alt="bitcoin mnemonic recovery phrase bitcoin clarity" class="center" width="90%">

-In the same way numbers can be expressed as words (zero) and numerical digits (0), keys are just really big numbers that have the same properties.
+In the same way numbers can be expressed as words (zero) and numerical digits (0), keys are just a really long string of numbers that have the same properties.
 Instead of using the word expression of the random number, the seed phrase uses a list of 12 or 24 random words to represent the random number.

 The purpose of the mnemonic is to convert currency into human-readable words.
 So that the transfer of value can be written on to paper, or spoken over a cell phone and easily shared.